James Anderson (cricketer): 2008: New Zealand, South Africa and India

 He was retained for the home series when New Zealand toured England later in 2008.
-He continued to enjoy success against the touring side, taking 19 wickets at 19.31 and finishing as the leading wicket-taker of the series.
+He continued to enjoy success against the touring team, taking 19 wickets at 19.31 and finishing as the leading wicket-taker of the series.
 This was his highest return of wickets in a series.
 Anderson bowled well in the first Test, recording match figures of 130/5 as the match was drawn.
 In the second Test, Anderson finished with match figures of 5/139 as England won by six wickets; on the first day, he struck New Zealand batsman Daniel Flynn in the face, knocking out a tooth, in a spell of short, aggressive bowling when he also hit Jacob Oram on the helmet.
 Anderson was disconcerted by injuring Flynn said that striking him "wasn't pleasant".
 In the final match of the series Anderson scored a career Test best of 28 in a partnership of 76 with Stuart Broad.
 This was followed up by career best bowling of 7/43 in the first innings and Test best match figures of 9/98 overall as he won the Man of the Match award and England secured an innings and nine run victory and a 2–0 series win.
 Anderson's performance in the series prompted England bowling coach Ottis Gibson to say that Anderson has the potential to become a world-class bowler if he can improve his self-belief.
 In the One-Day series that followed Anderson managed five wickets from five matches at an average of 41.40 as England lost the series 3–1.